botman/docs/testing.md

 ## Simulating User Messages
 ### Receiving Attachments

-BotMan can receive attachment objects from user and there are methods to test those cases.
-You can use `receivesLocation()`, `receivesImages`, `receivesVideos`, `receivesAudio` and `receivesFiles` methods to simulate that user has send valid attachments.
+BotMan can receive attachment objects from user and there are methods that help you test those cases.
+You can use `receivesLocation`, `receivesImages`, `receivesVideos`, `receivesAudio` and `receivesFiles` methods to simulate that user has send valid attachments.

 ```php
 public function testBasicTest()